Space for Earthlings

 Is growth of the Space industry overhyped, the market saturating, and returns diminishing for new entrants?
 Proponents of this argument may point to the dot-com bubble in the early 2000s, which saw many Internet companies fail as the market became oversaturated.
 While the space industry may face saturation, businesses can focus on niche markets and applications to mitigate risks and maximize returns.
 Planet Labs specializes in high-resolution Earth imaging and successfully serves a niche market within the broader satellite industry.

 Might the adoption of space-derived technology lead to high research and development costs with uncertain returns on investment?
 There are emerging technologies that may not prove commercially viable.
 The Concorde supersonic jet was a technological marvel, but high development and operational costs made it commercially unsustainable, despite being in service for nearly three decades.
 While Concorde investors have long ago taken their losses and soured the aviation industry toward supersonics, there is a new generation of low-boom craft that might become financially tenable.
-The NASAQuesst program has a the mission to provide sufficient data to rewrite aviation regulations to permit overland supersonic operation.
-(The ‘sonic boom’ common to historical supersonic craft is a thunderous sound audible to everyday earthlings that led U.S. regulators and other governments banning most supersonic flight over land.)
+The NASA Quesst program has the mission to provide sufficient data to rewrite aviation regulations to permit overland supersonic operation.

 Establishing a proprietary satellite communications asset is difficult for small organizations to afford.
 The high initial cost of deploying a satellite network can be prohibitive, limiting their ability to capitalize on satellite communications.
 However, as satellite technology continues to advance, costs are decreasing, making it more accessible and affordable for businesses of all sizes.
 The decreasing cost of launching CubeSats has enabled even small businesses and startups to access space-based communication services.
 Upstart companies such as Loft Orbital are catering to organizations by providing end-to-end satellite design, launch, and management services.
-For example, a terrestrial business with Space aims could approach Airbus and work with their satellite teams to build a viable craft, but this would still require incredible amounts of effort on behalf of the hiring business to ensure the successful cradle-to-grave design, development, deployment, and decommissioning of the craft.
 If managing satellites is not an organization’s primary line of business, hiring Loft Orbital as a value-add Space liaison could generate a greater net present value for the customer organization while mitigating execution risk.

 Could streamlining supply chains with Space-based solutions prove unnecessary and costly for companies with simpler, more efficient terrestrial options?
 Many local or regional businesses might find it more cost-effective to rely on existing ground-based logistics trackers and networks rather than invest in space-based technologies.
 While terrestrial options may suffice, the potential for global reach provided by space-based solutions can offer competitive advantages.
-For example, global shipping companies like Maersk utilize satellite-based navigation systems to optimize routes and reduce transit times.
+For example, global shipping companies like Maersk utilize satellite-based navigation systems to optimize routes and reduce transit times, and Maersk has deployed Starlink across 330+ container ships for real-time fleet communications.
+14

 Space for Earthlings Acknowledgements, Contributions, and Disclosures